Canonical connection on contact manifolds: Review of the canonical connection of almost K ahler manifold

-\begin{defn} Let $(M,J,g)$ be an almost Hermitian manifold.
-A $J$-linear connection is called the canonical connection (or the Chern connection) if it satisfies \be T(JY,Y) = 0, \ee for any vector field $Y$ on $M$. \end{defn}
+\begin{definition} Let $(M,J,g)$ be an almost Hermitian manifold.
+A $J$-linear connection is called a (the) canonical connection (or a (the) Chern connection) if for any for any vector field $Y$ on $M$ there is $T(JY,Y) = 0$. \end{definition}